Losant/losant-rest-js/docs/dataTableRows.md

 ## Post

-Inserts a new row(s) into a data table
+Creates new row(s) in a data table

 ```javascript
 const params = {